svenvc/pharo-server-tools/README.md

 It says to check the specified URL and restart if there is no successful response to it, retrying 3 times with a timeout of 10 seconds each time.

 Note how we reuse the init script and the PID file.
+When using systemd, you will need to modify the start and stop programs accordingly.

 Consult monit’s documentation for more options, like email notifications.